SanoScience/sim2real_with_Stable_Diffusion/inference/README.md

+UPDATE: ControlNet pipelines are out
-TODO: move code to diffusers - ControlNet pipelines are out
+TODO: move code to diffusers
 ---

 We use webui for inference since currently it is a recommended by official ControlNet repository way to merge ControlNet weights with Custom SD weights: